Documents & Resources

 BotGuard Knowledge Base

-Explore your traffic in real time and understand what types of visitors are generating an unnecessary burden on server resources and traffic costs.
+Explore your web traffic in real time to understand what types of visitors are generating an unnecessary burden on your server resources and traffic costs.

 Armed with the information, you can take steps to mitigate the dangers and cut costs significantly.

 - Find out how much you’re spending on unwanted bot traffic